 - cup coconut milk

 cup fresh pineapple chunks

 frozen bananas, quartered crosswise

 - Place the coconut milk in the blender, followed by the pineapple, bananas, peanut butter, flaxseeds (if using), and honey.
-Select the SMOOTHIE setting; or blend using VARIABLE SPEED CONTROL, gradually increasing the speed to SPEED 10, and blending until smooth.
+Select the SMOOTHIE setting; or blend on MANUAL, gradually increasing the speed to SPEED 10, and blending until smooth.
 Use the tamper as needed to stir the mixture or to add a little more liquid and blend longer.